dihedron/insert/README.md

 $ > PUT_DEBUG=debug put [args] < /etc/hosts
 ```

-This can be hepful if you need to take a look at the available bindings for your regular expression (`{0}`, `{1}`...) in order to write the correct replacement expression.
+This can be helpful also if you need to take a look at the available bindings for your regular expression (`{0}`, `{1}`...) in order to write the correct replacement expression.

 ## Suggestions and contributions